runyanjake/olomana/README.md

 1. Create a new SSH key for Olomana and add it to Github: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

-2. Install OpenSSH (`apt-get install openssh-server`) and make sure you can ssh into the server over the local internet (Check ip address using `ip -a`).

-3. Install Github CLI (gh).
+2. Install Github CLI (gh).
 I prefer to add the library and install with apt rather than installing some other package manager: https://www.techiediaries.com/install-github-cli-ubuntu-20/

-4. Add the new SSH key created in step (1) to Github.
+3. Add the new SSH key created in step (1) to Github.

-5. Authenticate with Github (`gh auth login`) over the SSH method using a personal access token.
+4. Authenticate with Github (`gh auth login`) over the SSH method using a personal access token.
 Create this at `Settings > Developer Settings > Personal Access Token`.
 The access token must be given the `workflow`, `admin::publickey`, and `read::org` privs.

-6. Clone this repo somewhere.
+5. Clone this repo somewhere.

 ## Part 2: Services Configuration